FH-Potsdam/spark-workshops/README.md

 ####spark-client-side

-This is an example that uses the client side library
+This is an example that uses the client side library (also using a bit of ajax).
+To get this working create a file called "private" with your credentials next to the "main.js".
+Like this:

+    {
+      "username":"you@example.me",
+      "password":"superdupersecret"
+    }

 ####spark-helper by jflasher